ModelTC/llmc/docs/en/source/backend/mlcllm.md

 The quantization format is the same as in [**AutoAWQ**](https://llmc-en.readthedocs.io/en/latest/backend/autoawq.html).

-## 1.3 Using LLMC Quantized Models
+## 1.3 Using LLMC for Model Quantization

 ### 1.3.1 Calibration Data